Ayurveda for Autism Spectrum Disorder: A Personalised Approach

 Social challenges are just one part of autism.
 Many children also face digestive discomfort, sleep disturbances, and sensory overload.
 Ayurveda looks beyond individual signs and symptoms of autism in children — it considers how everything is linked.
 When digestion improves, mood and focus often follow.
 When sensory overload is managed, sleep quality can improve.
 Let’s explore how Ayurveda addresses these challenges holistically.

-Ayurvedic Treatment for Autism
+Autism Ayurvedic Treatment

-For most parents, autism management is a maze of therapy sessions, doctor’s appointments, and figuring out what works for their child.
+For most parents, autism spectrum disorder treatment is a maze of therapy sessions, doctor’s appointments, and figuring out what works for their child.
 Mainstream medicine offers tools, but mostly for behaviour management.
 Unlike conventional treatments, which focus on controlling signs and symptoms of autism in children, Ayurveda looks deeper — at gut health, nervous system function, inflammation, sensory processing, and emotional well-being.
 It sees autism not as a set of “problems” but as a unique interplay of imbalances that can be supported and harmonised.
 It’s not about suppressing what makes a child different.
 It’s about helping them feel comfortable in their own body, in their world.

 How to Manage Autism Naturally with Ayurveda